arnelenero/simpler-state/docs/quick-start.md

 ## Unit testing of entities

-Invoke an action, then use the entity object's `get` method to inspect the value.
+Invoke an action, then use the entity object's `get` method to inspect the current value.
 Use the entity's `init` method to reset its value before each test case.
 ```js
 import { counter, increment } from './counter'